Why are some applications declined?

 - the application is incomplete – applicants have not supplied all the information requested on the form

 - the application is late – we don’t consider applications received after the closing date and time.
 Make sure you get your application in early.
-In general, we hold onto late applications for the following donation round
+In general, we hold onto late applications for the following grant round

-- the project or service is a low priority – we try to allocate donations to areas and communities where the community will derive the most benefit from them.
+- the project or service is a low priority – we try to allocate grants to areas and communities where the community will derive the most benefit from them.
 See What We Fund for the priority areas we tend to focus on

 - the project or service is unlikely to proceed – projects and services that are unlikely to go ahead within the next 12 months will usually not be funded.
 We’ll encourage you to apply again, closer to the time.